oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-fss-pv.md

   :
 ```
-The new `command` shown above should be made to your copy of this template file
+Use this new `command` in your copy of this template file.
+This will result in
-and will result in the ownership updated only for the expected files before
+the ownership being updated for the expected files only, before the WebLogic
-the WebLogic domain is created on the persistent volume.
+domain is created on the persistent volume.